THE GATE OF ANGELS

 Book review by Anthony Campbell.
 The review is licensed under a Creative Commons License.

 The story is set in 1912 and concerns two main characters: Fred, who is a junior Fellow in a very small (and imaginary) Cambridge college, and Daisy, a young London girl from a poor background.
 The two become acquainted when they are both involved in an accident while cycling at night in Cambridge.
-Fred falls in love with Daisy, who seems to be the first girl he has ever encountered, and wants to marry her, though this will require him to give up his Fellowship and it is not clear what they are going to live on.
+Fred falls in love with Daisy, who seems to be the first girl, apart from his sisters, he has ever .ncountered.
+He wants to marry her, though this will require him to give up his Fellowship and it is not clear what they are going to live on.

 There is a considerable class difference between the two, and this contrast seems to be the main theme of the novel.
 Fred is middle-class and rather ineffectual.
 His father is a rector, but Fred, who is a physicist, has ceased to believe in the soul or Christianity and is preparing to give this news to his father.
 When he does so, however, the effect is minimal and the announcement anticlimactic.